Skaytacium/wrauth/docs/config.md

   - name: 'wg0'
     # REQUIRED: listening address (subnet mask defaults to 32)
     addr: '10.0.0.1'
-    # OPTIONAL: the duration in seconds after which the peer list cache is updated (happens on a request that misses cache as well)
-    # NOTE: choose a sensible value, this is not a quick operation
-    # DEFAULT: 15
-    watch: 30
   - name: 'wg1'
     addr: '172.16.0.1'
-    # OPTIONAL: to internally mark that only addresses from this IP range will be allowed
-    # DEFAULT: <listening_address>/24
-    subnet: '172.16.0.0/16'
-    # OPTIONAL: the duration in seconds from the last handshake after which the connection is considered "closed"
-    # DEFAULT: 150
-    shake: 300
 ```